• About

 Portside Pier ($-$$$)

 Portside Pier is located downtown on the harbor in San Diego.
-There are multiple eateries that range from casual to fine dining to choose from.
+Multiple eateries range from casual to fine dining to choose from.
 The pier is a domed structure that overlooks the San Diego Bay.
 It’s quite stunning.
 I highly suggest Miguel’s and make sure to order the white queso!

 • Brigantine: fine seafood